-- (1) Based upon Schedule 13G filed on January 25, 2021.
-BlackRock, Inc. ("BlackRock") has sole voting power with respect to 14,557,455 of these shares and sole dispositive power with respect to 14,774,825 of these shares.
-The Schedule 13G further indicates that the following subsidiaries of BlackRock acquired the shares reported on the Schedule 13G: BlackRock Life Limited, BlackRock International Limited, BlackRock Advisors, LLC, BlackRock (Netherlands) B.V., BlackRock Fund Advisors (which beneficially owns 5% or greater of the outstanding shares of the security class being reported on the Schedule 13G), BlackRock Institutional Trust Company, National Association, BlackRock Asset Management Ireland Limited, BlackRock Financial Management, Inc., BlackRock Japan Co., Ltd., BlackRock Asset Management Schweiz AG, BlackRock Investment Management, LLC, BlackRock Investment Management (UK) Limited, BlackRock Asset Management Canada Limited, BlackRock Investment Management (Australia) Limited and BlackRock Fund Managers Ltd. - (2) Based upon Schedule 13G/A filed on February 10, 2021.
-The Vanguard Group has shared voting power with respect to 259,049 of these shares, sole dispositive power with respect to 12,175,169 of these shares, and shared dispositive power with respect to 322,546 of these shares.
-The Schedule 13G/A further indicates that the following subsidiaries of The Vanguard Group acquired the shares reported on the Schedule 13G/A: Vanguard Asset Management, Limited, Vanguard Fiduciary Trust Company, Vanguard Global Advisors, LLC, Vanguard Group (Ireland) Limited, Vanguard Investments Australia Ltd, Vanguard Investments Canada Inc., Vanguard Investments Hong Kong Limited and Vanguard Investments UK, Limited. - (3) Based upon Schedule 13G filed on February 8, 2021.
+- 1 Based upon Schedule 13G/A filed on January 27, 2022.
+BlackRock, Inc. ("BlackRock") has sole voting power with respect to 15,340,363 of these shares and sole dispositive power with respect to 15,984,446 of these shares.
+The Schedule 13G/A filed on January 27, 2022.
+BlackRock, Inc. ("BlackRock") has sole voting power with respect to 15,340,363 of these shares and sole dispositive power with respect to 15,984,446 of these shares.
+The Schedule 13G/A further indicates that the following subsidiaries of BlackRock acquired the shares reported on the Schedule 13G/A: BlackRock Life Limited, Aperio Group, LLC, BlackRock Advisors, LLC, BlackRock (Netherlands) B.V., BlackRock Fund Advisors (which beneficially owns 5% or greater of the outstanding shares of the security class being reported on the Schedule 13G), BlackRock Institutional Trust Company, National Association, BlackRock Asset Management Ireland Limited, BlackRock Financial Management, Inc., BlackRock Japan Co., Ltd., BlackRock Asset Management Schweiz AG, BlackRock Investment Management (UK) Limited, BlackRock Asset Management Canada Limited, BlackRock Investment Management (Australia) Limited and BlackRock Fund Managers Ltd. - 2 Based upon Schedule 13G/A filed on February 10, 2022.
+The Vanguard Group has shared voting power with respect to 151,325 of these shares, sole dispositive power with respect to 13,315,681 of these shares, and shared dispositive power with respect to 230,266 of these shares. - 3 Based upon Schedule 13G filed on February 9, 2022.
 FMR LLC and Abigail P. Johnson.
-FMR, LLC has sole voting power with respect to 2,641,287 of these shares and sole dispositive power with respect to 5,786,434 of these shares.
-Abigail P. Johnson reports sole dispositive power with respect to 5,786,434 shares.
+FMR, LLC has sole voting power with respect to 3,263,331 of these shares and sole dispositive power with respect to 10,618,011 of these shares.
+Abigail P. Johnson reports sole dispositive power with respect to 10,618,011 shares.
 The Schedule 13G further indicated that the following subsidiaries of FMR LLC acquired the shares reported in the Schedule 13G: FIAM LLC, Fidelity Management & Research Company and Strategic Advisers LLC.
-The schedule 13G further indicates that Abigail P. Johnson is a director, the Chairman and Chief Executive Officer of FMR LLC.
+The schedule 13G further indicates that Abigail P. Johnson is a director, the Chairman and Chief Executive Officer of FMR LLC. - 4 Based upon Schedule 13G/A filed on February 14, 2022.
+State Street Corporation has shared voting power with respect to 3,895,084 of these shares and shared dispositive power with respect to 4,630,567 of these shares.
+The Schedule 13G/A further indicates that the following subsidiaries of State Street Corporation acquired the shares reported on the Schedule 13G/A: SSGA Funds Management, Inc., State Street Global Advisors Limited, State Street Global Advisors (Japan) Co., Ltd, State Street Global Advisors Asia Limited, State Street Global Advisors Furst Company. - 5 Based upon Schedule 13G filed on February 14, 2022.
+T. Rowe Price Associates, Inc. has sole voting power with respect to 1,457,061 of these shares and sole dispositive power with respect to 4,344,761 of these shares.